 All students participate in singing and music through the year as part of our regular learning programmes.
 There are also additional opportunities for students to participate in small group or individual music and drama lessons with specialist teachers.
 These lessons are at a cost to the parents and run through the day on Wednesdays and Fridays.
-There are a range of options available for students.
-In 2017, we have the following classes available:
+There are a range of options available for students, which are fully detailed on on our co-curricular page.

-Every term we hold a school pōwhiri to welcome all students who have joined our school within the past term.
-This is our way of welcoming students and whānau into our school community.
-At a powhiri you are welcomed to the school as visitors (manuhiri) and you leave as tangata whenua (people of the land or people who belong at Amesbury School).
-Pōwhiri are generally held on Friday in Week 4 each term in our school hall.
-They begin at 2:30pm and usually run for approximately 20 minutes, ending with everybody sharing some kai (food).
-Everyone is warmly welcome to our pōwhiri.
+Every term we hold a school mihi whakatau to welcome all students and staff who have joined our school within the past term.
+This is our way of welcoming students, staff and whānau into our school community.
+At a mihi whakatau you are welcomed to the school as visitors (manuhiri) and you leave as tangata whenua (people of the land or people who belong at Amesbury School).
+Mihi whakatau generally begin at 2:30pm and usually run for approximately 20 minutes, ending with everybody sharing some kai (food).
+Everyone is warmly welcome to our mihi whakatau.

-We are very lucky to have a Mandarin learning assistant with us for three days a week.
-The MLA spends time with all students across the school, helping with the acquisition and enjoyment of Mandarin.
-She also spends time in our hubs learning about New Zealand culture.
+In most years, we have a Mandarin learning assistant with us for two or three days a week, thanks to the support of the Confucius Institute.
+As part of this programme, an MLA travels from China to spend one year in New Zealand schools, and is assigned to our school (and one of two other local schools) for one year.
+They spend time with all students across the school, helping with the acquisition and enjoyment of Mandarin, and they also spend time in our hubs learning about New Zealand culture and education.

 Every year we take part in the regional Art Splash school choir.
 This is an opportunity for all Year 3-6 students to participate in this inter-school choir, culminating in an evening performance at the Michael Fowler Centre in Wellington - always a great evening!